pyeventsourcing/esdbclient/README.md

 The optional `max_subscriber_count` argument is a Python `int` which sets the maximum number of concurrent readers of the persistent subscription, beyond which attempts to read the persistent subscription will raise a `MaximumSubscriptionsReached` error.

+The optional `live_buffer_size` argument is a Python `int` which sets the size of the buffer (in-memory) holding newly recorded events.
+The default value of `live_buffer_size` is 500.

+The optional `read_batch_size` argument is a Python `int` which sets the number of recorded events read from disk when catching up.
+The default value of `read_batch_size` is 200.

+The optional `history_buffer_size` argument is a Python `int` which sets the number of recorded events to cache in memory when catching up.
+The default value of `history_buffer_size` is 500.

+The optional `extra_statistics` argument is a Python `bool` which enables tracking of extra statistics on this subscription.
+The default value of `extra_statistics` is `False`.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.